amychan331/schoolProject-EduGarden/README.md

 * Find a way to deal with tax and shipping cost, which was one of the major frustration I had with my previous gardening shop experience.
 * Make it friendly for both desktop and mobile device.
 * Avoid making a design disaster.
 Just cause it is a class project does not means I should throw all my design lessons to the backburner.
-* Incorporate some web security techniques, particularly the ones I have been reading at OSWAP.
+* Incorporate some web security techniques, particularly the ones I have been reading at OSWASP.
 * If possibly, add in features that make it accessibility-friendly.